 Kandovan is a place where the old and new come together.
-There are still about 117 families living in caves, but there is also the construction of modern concrete buildings right next to them.
+There are still about 117 families living in the caves, but there is also the construction of modern concrete buildings right next to them.
 They are the reason that Kandovan is not a UNESCO World Heritage site.

 If you ask me whether you should visit Kandovan in Iran.
 My answer is yes.
 If you visit Tabriz, Kandovan is definitely a must see and it is one of the more authentic and interesting villages in Iran to visit.

-Things to do in Kandovan Iran
+The best things to do in Kandovan Iran

 There is not that much to do in Kandovan, except for exploring its unique architecture and cave dwellings.
 If you go on a daytrip from Tabriz, like most people, 2 to 3 hours would be a good amount of time.